alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

         }
 ```
 As you see, n the constructor, we **initialize** members to their **default** values. **Always** initialize members to default values (and pointers to `nullptr`).
 If you fail to do so, values contained by the members will be random, which can lead to unexpected behavior of your code.

-In the second constructor of this task, we define what the *input* and *output* is that analysis class handles.
-In our case, the input is of type `TChain`, and as we will later see, the output is a `TList`.

 {% challenge " Undefined behavior " %}
 You have written a small function